louayshaat/quickstart-compliance-nesa/README.md

 ![Web application template architecture](https://docs.aws.amazon.com/quickstart/latest/compliance-pci/images/web-application-architecture.png)

 ## Installation
-Create a new s3 bucket
+- Create a net ec2 key pair
-create a net ec2 key pair
+- Create a new s3 bucket

-Copy the folder "quickstart-compliance-nesa" into that bucket
+- Copy the folder "quickstart-compliance-nesa" into that bucket

-Navigate to Cloudformation and use the s3 URL for the Cloudformation template s3bucket/quickstart-compliance-nesa/templates/main.template.yaml
+- Navigate to Cloudformation and use the s3 URL for the Cloudformation template "s3bucket/quickstart-compliance-nesa/templates/main.template.yaml"